node-3d/webgl-raub/README.md

 Here `webgl` contains the **WebGL** API, like a `WebGLRenderingContext` instance would.
 See [WebGLRenderingContext docs](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext) for reference, and [TypeScript definitions](/index.d.ts) for the full list of exports.
+There are also numerous non-WebGL methods exported in case you want to use advanced OpenGL functions.

 To use browser **WebGL** libs, like [three.js](https://threejs.org/), several additional interfaces must also be provided to mimic the browser.